kdeldycke/click-extra/readme.md

   - `XML`
 - Download configuration from remote URLs
 - Optional strict validation of configuration
-- Automatic search of configuration file from default user folder
+- Search of configuration file from default user folder and glob patterns
 - Respect of `CLI > Configuration > Environment > Defaults` precedence
 - Colorization of help screens
 - `-h/--help` option names (see [rant on other inconsistencies](https://blog.craftyguy.net/cmdline-help/))